-- CO (1) To develop the knowledge about introduction to nutrition and storage methods of cereals, pulses, eggs, poultry, vegetables and fruit. - CO(2) To distinguish between the different types of cooking methods- dry heat, moist heat, frying and microwave cooking. - CO (3) To understand the knowledge about classification, functions and food sources, requirement, deficiencies of carbohydrates. - CO (4) To develop the knowledge about classification.
-Food sources, functions and deficiencies of proteins, fats and oils. - CO (5) To understand the knowledge about energy, food as a source of energy, the body need of energy.
+CO(1) - To develop the knowledge about introduction to nutrition and storage methods of cereals, pulses, eggs, poultry, vegetables and fruit.

+CO(2) - To distinguish between the different types of cooking methods- dry heat, moist heat, frying and microwave cooking.

+CO(3) - To understand the knowledge about classification, functions and food sources, requirement, deficiencies of carbohydrates.

+CO(4) - To develop the knowledge about classification.
+Food sources, functions and deficiencies of proteins, fats and oils.

+CO(5) - To understand the knowledge about energy, food as a source of energy, the body need of energy.

-BASIC NUTRITION COURSE CODE: PNDL-1287
+Post Graduate Diploma in Nutrition and Dietetics (Semester-I) Session 2021-2022 BASIC NUTRITION CODE: PNDL-1287

-Time: 3 Hrs.
 Marks: 40